GIRA/PhysicalBits/middleware/server/README.md

 ### Testing

-In order to run the tests on every change you should do the above and then
+In order to run the tests on every change you should do the above and then, in a separate terminal:

     $ npx shadow-cljs watch test

+After the build is completed you should be able to run the tests in the browser (the url should be http://localhost:8021/).
+While the browser window is open any change in the source code should run the tests automatically.

 ### Compilation

-ACAACA
+To build the ClojureScript version of the compiler you should execute the following:

+    $ npx shadow-cljs release compiler

+The compiled output should be a single javascript file (`public/js/main.js`) that you can load in the browser.

 ## Dependencies